TotallyInformation/node-red-contrib-uibuilder/README.md

    *only added if index.html DOES NOT exist in the dist folder*

-   In this case, an optional node configuration variable (`uibuilder.userVendorPackages`) is used to provide a list of package names that will be added to the `vendor` sub-path of the URL so that users can install their own front-end libraries.
+   In this case, an optional node configuration variable (`uibuilder.userVendorPackages`) is used to provide a list of package names that will be added to the `../uibuilder/vendor` sub-path of the URL so that users can install their own front-end libraries.
 This is only added when not using the dist folder as that is expected to have all of the vendor code compiled together using webpack.

    If you want to *reset* any of the front-end files back to the master template, simply delete one or more of them from this folder.
 They will be copied back from the master _when you restart Node-RED_.